algosup/2024-2025-project-2-serious-game-team-7/documents/technical/Technical_Specifications.md

 With each country treated as single entity, which makes the data consistent and allow to simplify operations when updating the values at each turn.

-The data is handled within the script DataLoader.gd, a child node of the Core Parent Node, and which controls the most of the storage of the game elements' variables.
+The data is handled within the script DataLoade.cs, a child node of the Core Parent Node, and which controls the most of the storage of the game elements' variables.

 In fact, Godot uses a dictionnary to serialize with JSON thanks to its inbuilt tools, and use the System.IO library that allow to create a static path of your .json file no matter where the game is saved.